 The states with the most job growth for Auto Damage Insurance Appraiser are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Minnesota, Washington, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for an Auto Damage Insurance Appraiser
+Auto Damage Insurance Appraiser Average Salary

 Auto Damage Insurance Appraisers who work in Missouri, Oregon, or Virginia, make the highest salaries.